robertchase/spindrift/doc/MICRO.md

 The number of `args` must match the number of substitution parameters plus the number of `required` directives.

 The `kwargs` are used to supply `optional` directive values.

+##### forming the body

+The HTTP body is, by default, a jsonified dict formed from the `required` arguments and the `optional` arguments.

+The `required` arguments are added to the dict using the argument's `name` as the key;
+all `optional` arguments are added in a similar fashion.
+If no `required` or `optional` arguments are specified, then the body is empty.

 ##### parameters
 `name` - name of the `resource`